orangejuice/blog/data/activity/movie-马路天使-1937/record.en.md

 date: 2022-05-02 14:40:50+08:00
 douban:
   rating: 8.6
-  subtitle: 1937 / Mainland China / Drama Comedy / Yuan Muzhi / Zhou Xuan Zhao Dan
+  subtitle: 1937 / Mainland China / Drama Comedy / Directed by Yuan Mu-chi /
+    Starring Zhou Xuan, Zhao Dan
 ---

-Via douban, Algernon's bouquet seems to have a bit of Charlie Chaplin's comedy vibe, the character performance has a touch of humor.
-However, the core of the comedy is actually a tragedy.
-The cinematographic language depicts the rebellion and awakening consciousness of the lower-class people, especially women's struggle for their own destiny, which was rare in that era.
+From douban Algernon's Bouquet: Slightly reminiscent of a Charlie Chaplin comedy, the performances also have a touch of humor; however, the core of the comedy is actually tragic.
+The cinematography captures the rebellion and awakening consciousness of the lower classes, particularly the struggles women undertake for their own destinies in that era, which was rarely seen.